 I admittedly fell into the latter camp until very recently.
 While some time experimenting with a moka pot hasn’t created any memories on par with grandma’s kitchen, learning how to brew coffee with a new method has, as always, been an interesting adventure.
 Read on to learn all about this coffee brewing method, including a recipe on how to make coffee in a moka pot!

-The moka pot was invented by Alfonso Bialetti in 1933, and while some specialty coffee folks bristle at the use of the holy word “espresso” to describe the way the moka pot brews coffee, it isn’t that dissimilar to the original turn of the 20th Century espresso machines, which used steam to push water up through coffee.
-Water boils in the bottom chamber, eventually building up enough steam pressure to push itself through a pipe and the middle chamber, which is filled with coffee.
+The moka pot was invented by Alfonso Bialetti in 1933, and while some specialty coffee folks bristle at the use of the holy word “espresso” to describe the way the moka pot brews coffee, it isn’t that dissimilar to the original turn of the 20th Century espresso machines, which used steam to push water up through the coffee.
+Water boils in the bottom chamber, eventually building up enough steam pressure to push itself through a pipe and the middle chamber, which is filled with ground coffee.
 It then continues up through another pipe and is released into a top chamber.

-Moka pot coffee is almost always stronger than drip coffee.
+Moka pot coffee is almost always stronger than a drip coffee recipe.
 That’s because you basically need to get the coffee basket pretty full for the water to flow through well, and there’s no way to get enough water in there to get to a drip ratio.
 That said, if you used a tiny enough amount of water to get to the same ratio and strength as modern espresso machines, it’d be very tough to extract well.
-That’s because the amount of pressure built up by this steam process isn’t anywhere near what you get with a modern, pump-driven espresso machine — which is also why you’re not going to get the same kind of thick crema you’re used to at your local coffee shop.
+That’s because the amount of pressure built up by this steam process isn’t anywhere near what you get with a modern, pump-driven espresso maker — which is also why you’re not going to get the same kind of thick crema you’re used to at your local coffee shop.

-Long story short, I don't see any good reason to scold anyone away from calling a moka pot "stovetop espresso," but you also shouldn't expect to get the same kinds of drinks from it you'd get from an espresso machine.
+Long story short, I don't see any good reason to scold anyone away from calling a moka pot "stovetop espresso," but you also shouldn't expect to get the same kinds of drinks from it you'd get from an espresso maker.

 I will say that I’ve been using a six-cup moka pot.
-If you’re using a smaller one (or just using less water), the water will take less time to go through the coffee, so you might want to grind a few clicks finer to get the same amount of extraction (though I still wouldn’t want to get anywhere close to a traditional espresso grind).
+If you’re using a smaller one (or just using less water), the water will take less time to go through the coffee, so you might want to grind a few clicks finer on your coffee grinder to get the same amount of extraction (though I still wouldn’t want to get anywhere close to a traditional espresso grind).
 And there’s no reason to tamp down your grinds, the way you would while preparing a shot in a regular espresso machine.

-Getting to the Right Temperature
+Getting to the right temperature

 That said, the flavor differences, especially with a medium to medium-coarse grind, were not positive enough for me to recommend an extra step of handling hot metal.
 Remember, while your water is heating up, the coffee grounds aren’t in contact with that water, so while heating them up isn’t ideal, it’s not like they’re being extracted from for an extra four minutes.